Table of Contents

 Hexagonaria profunda

-- PL – Gray, shalelike limestone
+- Petoskey Limestone (PL) – Gray, shalelike limestone.

 Hexagonaria subcarinata

-- Alpena Limestone (northeast lower peninsula Michigan)
+- Formation: Alpena Limestone

 Hexagonaria percarinata

-- Most common species
+Most common species of Hexagonaria in Michigan.

-- Can be distinguished from other species by false inner wall created by crowding of dissepiments and carinae at the axial ends of the minor septa and in being much more heavily carinate
+- A false inner wall created by the crowding of dissepiments and carinae at the axial ends of the minor septa.

 Gravel Point Formation